xerolinux/XeroWiki/docs/xero-faq.md

 <h1 align="center">⁉️ XeroLinux FAQ ⁉️</h1>

-## FAQ & Answers

 > Q : Theming broke after update how do I get it back ?

-A : That happens from time to time due to system changes.
-Just launch toolkit from the dock, option `7` for service then `s` to reset.
-This will reset to out of box settings, so only do it after fresh install/update.
-If it happens after you changed things just re-apply theme/icon pack and you should be good to go.
+A : Just launch toolkit from the dock, option `7` for service then `s` to reset.

 > Q : Why not include **nVidia** GPU Drivers on the ISO ?

-A : Simply because we can only include one, limits device support, post-install covers a wider range of configs.
+A : Simply because it's way too complex.
+Post-install covers a wider range of configs.

 > Q : Why not add a Window Manager like **Hyprland** ?